amckenna41/pySAR/README.md

 Usage
 -----
 ### Confile File
-pySAR works through JSON configuration files.
-There are many different customisable parameters for the functionalities in pySAR including the metaparameters of each of the available protein descriptors, all Digital Signal Processing (DSP) parameters in the pyDSP module, the type of regression model to use and parameters specific to the dataset.
-These config files offer a more straightforward way of making any changes to the pySAR pipeline.
+`pySAR` works through JSON configuration files.
+There are many different customisable parameters for the functionalities in `pySAR` including the metaparameters of each of the available protein descriptors, all Digital Signal Processing (DSP) parameters in the pyDSP module, the type of regression model to use and parameters specific to the dataset.
+These config files offer a more straightforward way of making any changes to the `pySAR` pipeline.
 The names of **All** the parameters as listed in the example config files must remain unchanged, only the value of each parameter should be changed, any parameters not being used can be set to <em>null</em>.
-An example of the config file used in my research project, with most of the available parameters, can be seen below and in config/thermostability.json.
+An example of the config file used in my research project, with most of the available parameters, can be seen below and in <em>config/thermostability.json</em>.

 ```json
 {